sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

       print v0;
     }

+Below is the JSON representation of the `call` instruction.
+It follows the same format as other instructions.

+    {
+      "args": [
+        "func"
+      ],
+      "op": "call"
+    }

 Since the interpreter scans function definitions before executing anything, functions can be defined in any order.
 The above program can be rewritten as:

     func {